google/gnostic/extensions/README.md

 # Extensions

+**Extension Support is experimental.**

-This directory contains support code for building Gnostic extensions and associated examples.
+This directory contains support code for building Gnostic extensio handlers and associated examples.

-Extensions are used to compile vendor or specification extensions into protocol buffer structures.
+Extension handlers can be used to compile vendor or specification extensions into protocol buffer structures.

+Like plugins, extension handlers are built as separate executables.
+Extension bodies are written to extension handlers as serialized ExtensionHandlerRequests.